Anon-Exploiter/CRTO-Lab-Status/README.md

 Currently, it only contains the following:
 - Fetching the status of labs: `running`/`stopped`
 - Fetching the total number of `hours` remaining
-- Posting all that stuff in a `Discord channel` through Webhooks
+- Posting all that stuff in a `Discord/Slack` channel through Webhooks

 ### How it works?

 Trying to login on **snaplabs** through simple requests module was a pain as its using cognito which implements authentication in a shitty way.
 Easy way to automate was to use selenium and so I did just that.

-The script utilizes `Selenium` with `Chrome (headless)` to first login into the application, opens the course, reads the `status` about the lab if its running or stopped, reads the total `hours remaining` in the lab and posts it all in the specified Discord Channel through Webhooks.
+The script utilizes `Selenium` with `Chrome (headless)` to first login into the application, opens the course, reads the `status` about the lab if its running or stopped, reads the total `hours remaining` in the lab and posts it all in the specified Discord/Slack Channel through Webhooks.

 ### How to use?